SALP Chapter 5

 An unfamiliar girl's face.

 Lanthe flinched and swallowed.
-Instinctively defensive, she pulled up the blanket to cover herself.
+Without thinking, she pulled the blanket up defensively around herself.

-"I'm so relieved you've regained consciousness.
-They said you weren't injured, but you wouldn't wake up for days, we were so worried."
+"I'm so relieved you've come to.
+The physician said you weren't injured, but you didn't wake up for several days and we were so worried."

-The girl smiled brightly and sighed with relief.
-She was a child Lanthe had never seen before.
+The girl exhaled with a bright smile.
+Lanthe had never seen her before.
 Was she even ten years old yet?

 "Who...?"

-Lanthe slowly surveyed her surroundings, assessing the situation.
+Lanthe slowly surveyed her surroundings, trying to understand the situation.

 So it was a dream after all.
 But where is this?
-It doesn't seem like the afterlife.
+It doesn't seem to be the afterlife.
 It's definitely not heaven or Raphlang either.

-The dim interior and the atmosphere from the chilly air were different from Newbella.
-Besides, it was very cold.
+The dim interior and the feeling from the cold air were different from Newbella too.
+And it was very cold.
 Much colder than Newbella.
 Perhaps even colder than Roas.

 "I'm Nina.
-I need to go tell the lord that you've awakened, Miss Lanthe.
+I have to go tell the lord you've woken up.
 You must be hungry, right?
-I'll bring you a meal right away.
-Please wait just a moment."
+I'll bring you a meal right away too.
+Just wait a moment."

-The girl poured out her words cheerfully, then ran outside without waiting for Lanthe to respond.
+The girl cheerfully poured out words, then ran outside without waiting for Lanthe to answer.

 "Wait, just a moment."